russellsteadman/dynamo-locx/README.md

 See also [DynamoDB PutItem request][putitem]

-## Updating a specific point
+## Updating a GeoPoint

-Note that you cannot update the hash key, range key, geohash or geoJson.
-If you want to change these, you'll need to recreate the record.
+The hash key, range key, geohash and geoJson cannot be updated.
+To change these, recreate the record.

-You must specify a `RangeKeyValue`, a `GeoPoint`, and an `UpdateItemInput` matching the [DynamoDB UpdateItem][updateitem] request (`TableName` and `Key` are filled in for you).
+You must specify a `RangeKeyValue`, a `GeoPoint`, and an `UpdateItemCommandInput` matching the [DynamoDB UpdateItem][updateitem] request (`TableName` and `Key` are filled in for you).

 ```js
 locx